When I Have Fears: Themes and language

 "When I Have Fears" primarily explores death, the fear of it, and what it prevents Keats from doing.
 Using the phrase "cease to be" shows an emphasis on the life Keats will miss out on rather than simply death itself.
-The repetition of "before" represents the anxieties Keats has about what he cannot achieve before death.
-He fears he will no longer be able to write, witness the beauty of the world, or experience love or fame once he dies.
-While the poem ends with a slight resolution, with "Love and Fame" no longer mattering to Keats, it is a resolution found in isolation and excessive thought.
-The two do not matter to Keats because death is inevitable and will prevent him from making those achievements, so they sink away from Keats.
+The repetition of "before" represents the anxieties Keats has about what he cannot achieve before death..

 References to nature also appear throughout the poem, including harvesting grain, the night sky, clouds, and the shore.
 Nature is a common theme in Romantic poetry, but in Keats' poem it demonstrates how essential and natural writing is to his being.
-The shore and water that love and fame sink within represent an expanse of fears that sit before Keats, giving the natural world a darker theme in those lines.

 The theme of creating coincides with references to nature and beauty.
 The first quatrain equates writing to harvesting grain.
 Thoughts are tangible items to be grown into "high-piled books," as Keats feels he can allow his ideas to flourish if he only had a long enough life.
 The second quatrain contains more abstract concepts.
 Stars, cloudy symbols, shadows, reflect the intangible beauty of the world which Keats can also not attempt to understand because of a life cut short.
 The couplet shows abstract concepts of Love and Fame becoming tangible, though they sink to nothingness as Keats realizes he has no time to achieve them.